-Students registered for practicum, dissertation proposal, dissertation, or internship satisfy the requirement for full-time study, and are eligible to receive Title IV funding and deferments.
+Students registered for practicum, dissertation proposal, dissertation, or full-time internship satisfy the requirement for full-time study, and are eligible to receive Title IV funding and deferments.
 Students, who are only registered for half-time internship, dissertation proposal continuation, doctoral dissertation continuation, or practicum continuation, meet the requirement for half-time study, and are eligible to receive Title IV funding and deferments.
 Students who register for Oral Defense only in any given term are not eligible for Title IV funding.
-Students carrying a full-time load are encouraged to limit any employment to part-time in order to allow adequate time for classes, practicum work, study, and other student activities.

-Course Drop and Withdrawal - Chicago
+Course Drop and Withdrawal